 A Public Safety Power Shutoff, also called a PSPS, occurs in response to severe weather.
 We turn off power to help prevent wildfires and keep communities safe.
 Multiple factors are at play when deciding to turn off your power and we take the decision very seriously.

-Although you may not live or work in a high fire-threat area or an area experiencing high winds, your power may be shut off if your home or business relies on a line that runs through an area with severe weather.
-Power lines aren't always connected according to neighborhood, so your power could stay on, while a neighborhood across the street could be turned off.
+Although your location may not be in a high fire-threat area or an area experiencing high winds, your power may be shut off if your business relies on a line that runs through an area with severe weather.
+Or, a nearby business may be served by a different line than the one that serves you and in a PSPS, your power could stay on while a business across the street may have power turned off.

 Play the PSPS overview video